bytebang/moodle-mod_activitymap/README.md

 # moodle-mod_actionmap

-This module allows teachers to vizualize dependencies between actions in a interactive graph.
+This module allows teachers to vizualize dependencies between moodle activities in a interactive graph.

 ## Purpose
 An actionmap is an automatically generated graph which visualizes the dependencies between action that arise due to completion restrictions.